Many safety managers know the challenges of implementing a safety management system, such as:

 Lack of alignment

 Some companies don’t make money from safety.
-And team members are always encouraged to focus on activities that make the company money--sometimes even if that means safety falls by the wayside.
+And team members are always encouraged to focus on activities that make the company money — sometimes even if that means safety falls by the wayside.

 Difficulties building a safety culture

-Little-to-no face time with employees
+Lack of face time with employees

 Safety is often measured in injuries and dollars paid in workers’ comp.
 When measuring this way, it can be tough to tell if your efforts are truly working.
 You may not know if the team has truly bought in or whether changes have really made them safer until it’s too late.
-The original concept for VIT Initiative's Arc wearable platform came from this lack of quantitative data and transparency of leading indicators.
+The original concept for VIT Initiative’s Arc wearable platform came birth from this lack of quantitative data and transparency of leading indicators.